swiss-ai-center/documentation/docs/tutorials/start-the-core-engine.md

-# Start the Core engine
+# Start the Core AI Engine

-This tutorial shows how to start the [Core engine](../reference/core-engine.md) that will orchestrate the [services](../reference/core-concepts/service.md) and the [pipelines](../reference/core-concepts/pipeline.md).
+This tutorial shows how to start the [Core AI Engine](../reference/core-engine.md) that will orchestrate the [services](../reference/core-concepts/service.md) and the [pipelines](../reference/core-concepts/pipeline.md).

 ## Introduction

-This tutorial shows how to start the Core engine.
+This tutorial shows how to start the Core AI Engine.

 ## Prerequisites